 Before issuing a levy against wages, the SCDOR will mail a notice to the address of the taxpayer whose wages are being levied.

-If you do not think you received a notice prior to your wages being levied, please update your address with the SCDOR using the Changes of Address for Individuals (SC8822I) form.
+If you do not think you received a notice prior to your wages being levied, please update your address through our free online tax portal, MyDORWAY

 If the levy is paid in full and there are no additional debts due, the SCDOR will mail a refund to the address we have on file.